VictorMorenoJimenez/tfg2020/doc/app/dockerize.md

 ## Compile and upload image to registry.
 To deploy our application in a orquestation tool, we need the container images to be accesible.
 That's why, we need to configure Gitlab registry.
 See [create_gitlab](https://github.com/VictorMorenoJimenez/tfg2020/blob/master/doc/playbooks/create_gitlab.md).
+It's very important to separate backend and frontend in two GitLab repositories in order to have the images isolated.
+We recommend using github submodules to create the repositories.
-Once we have our registry up and running we can use the `Makefile` on `frontend` and `backend` folders:
+Once we have our registry up and running and our repositories on GitLab ready, we can use the `Makefile` on `frontend` and `backend`.

 ```cat backend/Makefile```
 ```Makefile